 Bluetooth 5.0 means you connect reliably and the TCL MOVEAUDIO S600 stays connected without hiccups.
 Also, once initially paired, the MOVEAUDIO S600 reconnects very fast.
 I can reach approximately eight meters through a snaking hallway before the connection drops between my phone and the earbuds.
 This might be too short of a distance to necessarily leave your phone in the locker at the gym.

+Turn on Bluetooth on your device.
+To begin pairing mode press and hold the case button until the light flashes white.
 On Android, a card pops up when you initiate pairing mode and prompts you to download the TCL app—a nice touch for streamlining the process and letting the user know where the goodies are.
 You can ignore it and still connect to the earphones, if you want to tinker later.
 TCL directs you on how to get the best experience but doesn’t force you to do anything.
 This is great for any consumer who likes to pick and choose between features.

 How long does the battery last on the TCL MOVEAUDIO S600?

 The MOVEAUDIO S600 lasts 6 hours, 11 minutes with ANC turned on, which falls a bit short of the specified 8-hour playtime.
 Battery life shouldn’t prove to be much of an issue though as the case provides an extra two charge cycles, and it can fast charge the earbuds.
 Just 10 minutes in the case provides 60 minutes of listening time.
 Of utmost use is the battery monitor in the TCL Connect app, and there are warning beeps when the battery is low.